AdaMartin18010/FormalScience/docs/Matter/FormalModel/Software/WorkFlow/analysis/model/workflow_analysis14.md

     - **Resource Limit Adjustments**: Based on observed usage and policies, potentially adjust resource limits allocated to Cell instances or groups (requires integration with the underlying execution environment).
     - **Handler Throttling/Routing**: If a specific Effect Handler is overloaded, the Fabric can throttle requests to it or potentially route requests to an alternative handler instance if available.

-## XV.
+## 1.15 XV.
 Data Handling Strategies

 Workflows often process significant amounts of data.
 Passing large payloads directly between Cells can be inefficient and clog communication channels or state storage.

 1. **Payload Size Limits**: Enforce reasonable size limits on direct Cell input/output payloads and effect request/outcome data.
 2. **Claim Check Pattern**:
     - For large data (e.g., images, videos, large documents), the Cell/Handler producing the data stores it in a dedicated blob store (like S3, GCS, Azure Blob Storage) or a shared filesystem.
-    - Instead of passing the data itself, it passes a *reference* (e.g., a URL or object key) in the Cell output or EffectOutcome.
+    - Instead of passing the data itself, it passes a _reference_ (e.g., a URL or object key) in the Cell output or EffectOutcome.
     - The consuming Cell receives the reference and uses it (potentially via another Effect request managed by the Fabric) to fetch the data directly from the blob store when needed.
     - Requires managing permissions for the blob store and potentially lifecycle/cleanup of the stored data.
 3. **Streaming**: For processing large datasets, design Cells that operate on streams of data rather than loading everything into memory.
 The Fabric might need to support routing stream references or managing streaming connections between Cells or Handlers.
-4. **Shared Data Storage**: Utilize databases or caches accessible by multiple Cells *if necessary*, but be extremely cautious as this breaks the principle of local state and introduces potential coupling and contention.
+4. **Shared Data Storage**: Utilize databases or caches accessible by multiple Cells _if necessary_, but be extremely cautious as this breaks the principle of local state and introduces potential coupling and contention.
 Access should ideally be mediated via dedicated Cells or Effects.
-5. **Coordination Log is NOT for Data**: Emphasize that the Coordination Log stores orchestration metadata, *not* business data payloads.
+5. **Coordination Log is NOT for Data**: Emphasize that the Coordination Log stores orchestration metadata, _not_ business data payloads.
 Payloads might be hashed or referenced, but not stored directly in the log.

-## XVI.
+## 1.16 XVI.
 Revisiting the "Three Streams" Model

-While this design moves away from a *single* monolithic event history, the conceptual "streams" from `workflow_analysis03` can still be mapped, albeit in a more distributed and nuanced way:
+While this design moves away from a _single_ monolithic event history, the conceptual "streams" from `workflow_analysis03` can still be mapped, albeit in a more distributed and nuanced way:

 - **Control Flow (C)**: Represented by the dynamically managed **Topology** within the Fabric (which Cells connect to which) and the **decision logic** embedded within individual Cells (determining outputs or next steps).
-The **Coordination Log** records the *results* of control flow decisions (activations, completions).
+The **Coordination Log** records the _results_ of control flow decisions (activations, completions).
 - **Execution Flow (E)**: Manifests as the **activation and scheduling** of Cell instances onto Fabric nodes by the **Adaptive Scheduler**, and the delegation of side effects to **Effect Handlers**.
 The actual execution happens within the Cell's code and the Handler's logic.
 - **Data Flow (D)**: Handled via **explicit input/output contracts** between Cells, **Effect request/outcome payloads**, and potentially **indirect data transfer** (Claim Check pattern).
 Data consistency is managed locally within Cells and coordinated at key points recorded in the Coordination Log.

 This design decentralizes these streams compared to a model focused on a single log containing all three intertwined.
-The Coordination Log primarily captures the *intersections* and *synchronization points* between these distributed flows.
+The Coordination Log primarily captures the _intersections_ and _synchronization points_ between these distributed flows.

-## XVII.
+## 1.17 XVII.
 Final Thoughts on Design Superiority

 Is this design definitively "better" than the others discussed (including `workflow_analysis11`)?